-Fire Administration - The Fire Administration Staff consists of the Fire Chief, two assistant chiefs, one administrative assistant, four battalion chiefs (three in suppression and one in training), and one management analyst.
+Fire Administration - The Fire Administration Staff consists of the Fire Chief, two assistant chiefs, one administrative assistant, four battalion chiefs (three in suppression and one in training), one management analyst, and one logistics coordinator.

 Training - The Training Division is run by the training battalion chief, with assistance of a lieutenant.
 Other emergency operations staff provide additional support.